 Cost of Entertainment in New York

-If you have any money left after paying for housing, transportation, food and clothing in New York City, then you may want to try and enjoy yourself.
-Well—big surprise—it’s going to cost you.
-The average price of admission to a movie in New York is $14.00, well above the national average ticket price of $10.00, and a round of bowling is at least twice as expensive in New York as in the rest of the country.
+If you have any money left after paying for housing, transportation and food, then you may want to try and enjoy yourself.
+Well, it’s going to cost you.
+For movie buffs, the average price of admission to a movie in Midtown is $15.25, according to ValuePenguin.

-New Yorkers do have at least one option for cheap entertainment.
+Broadway show tickets range from $20 to $145.
+Meanwhile, New Yorkers do have at least one option for cheap entertainment.
 On a typical weekend night, subway platforms across the city become stages for all kinds of musical performances.
 Whether you like classical, jazz, hip hop or the blues, there’s bound to be something you enjoy.
-The best part?
-It’s all of it 100% free.